-- Effectively communicate in English, both verbally and in writing, utilizing accurate and appropriate terminology with classmates, faculty, clients, caregivers, families, members of the healthcare team and with individuals of all ages, races, genders, socioeconomic and cultural backgrounds. - Access information from books, reference manuals, computers, and paper and electronic medical records to accurately perform job functions and duties.
+- Effectively communicate in English, both verbally and in writing, utilizing accurate and appropriate terminology with classmates, faculty, clients, caregivers, families, members of the healthcare team and with individuals of all ages, races, genders, socioeconomic and cultural backgrounds. - Access information from books, reference manuals, computers, and paper and electronic medical records to accurately perform job functions and duties. - Observe clients' response before, during and after treatment in close and distant proximity to maintain client safety and assess their performance. - Perform or assist with and/or transfer, lift, move, position, and manipulate the client.

-- Observe clients' response before, during, and after treatment in close and distant proximity to maintain client safety and assess their performance. - Perform or assist with and/or transfer, lift, move, position, and manipulate the client. - Transport heavy, wheeled equipment and clients in wheelchairs and/or stretchers. - Demonstrate motor skills for safe and effective client-centered intervention. - Provide assessment and treatment for clients with varied disabilities including clients who may be terminally ill, have transmittable diseases, psychiatric disorders, developmental disorders and other conditions. - Utilize technology for coursework and client-centered interventions. - Perform continuous physical work to fulfill clinical education course requirements. - Prioritize, organize, and utilize time-management skills to fulfill clinical and course requirements. - Demonstrate critical-thinking skills necessary for clinical decision making and problem solving. - Demonstrate appropriate professional and procedural judgment decisions under stressful and/or emergency conditions, emergent demands, and a distracting environment. - Recognize potentially hazardous materials, equipment, and situations and proceed safely in order to minimize risk of injury to patients, self, and nearby individuals by referencing, utilizing and adhering to OSHA requirements such as MSDS (Material Safety Data Sheets) and universal precautions. - Adhere to HIPAA, professional standards and code of ethics established by the American Physical Therapy Association, Baker College conduct guidelines, and clinical sites policies and procedures to fulfill requirements of rotating schedules and heavy workloads and demonstrate personal accountability for actions and decision outcomes.
+- Transport heavy, wheeled equipment and clients in wheelchairs and/or stretchers. - Demonstrate motor skills for safe and effective client-centered intervention. - Provide assessment and treatment for clients with varied disabilities including clients who may be terminally ill, have transmittable diseases, psychiatric disorders, developmental disorders and other conditions. - Utilize technology for coursework and client-centered interventions incorporating evidence-based professional practice. - Perform continuous physical work to fulfill clinical education course requirements. - Demonstrate appropriate professional and procedural judgment decisions under stressful and/or emergency conditions, emergent demands, and a distracting environment. - Recognize potentially hazardous materials, equipment, and situations and proceed safely in order to minimize risk of injury to patients, self, and nearby individuals by referencing, utilizing and adhering to OSHA requirements such as MSDS (Material Safety Data Sheets) and universal precautions. - Demonstrate critical-thinking skills necessary to assess and reassess the clients occupational performance including adaptations and analysis of tasks based on best practices. - Prioritize, organize, and utilize time-management skills to fulfill clinical and course requirements. - Adhere to HIPAA, American Occupational Therapy Association (AOTA) professional standards and Code of Ethics established by the American Occupational Therapy Association, Baker College professional conduct guidelines, and clinical site policies and procedures.